odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

           Also in Fort Kochi is a 17th-century Jewish synagogue.
 Scrolls of the Old Testament and copper plates inscribed in Hebrew are preserved here.
-There is also the 'Dutch' Palace, built by the Portuguese for the Raja of Cochin in 1555.
+There is also the ‘Dutch’ Palace, built by the Portuguese for the Raja of Cochin in 1555.
         date: ''
         etd: ''